-Software Version:

-Temperature:

-Current Amps:

-Clicking this button will allow you to navigate to the location of the XML file that you want to load into the driver.

-Sistua • Audio Settings 0 Network Config G
+C. C 100.000 0 4

-Software Version
+Software lawson ()

-Firmware: v1.2 Bootloader: v1.0_bl Webpage: v1.2

-Temperature

-Heatelnk: 40 °C

-Transformer Protection

-Current Amps: Derate Atten uation:

-0.6 A 0 dB

-Loop A Parameters

-Inductance: Resistance:

-77 μH 0.34 Ω

-Loop B Parameters

-Inductance: Resistance:

-69 μH 0.35 Ω

-Uptime

-Day(a) Hour(a) Min(e) Sec(s)

-4 19 3 44

-Start Up Tests

-Teat Startup Tests Completed

-Error(a) 0
+7.5 -1.8 11

+From & Training (2)

+and bearing ÷.

+(II) 10

+Log Afrenders ()

+and the second s - Anna

+Loss & Frances O

+talacteria 12 pt 1.011

+interes Report

+and the second s 27 - -

+Barris has ()

+term (

-This is the temperature of the driver's internal heatsink.
+Software Version: The version of the bootloader, the firmware in the driver and the version of the website.
+In order to update firmware, please refer to Section 13.
+Power Mode: Shows current status of amplifier, either Active, Sleep or Standby Heatsink Temperature: This is the temperature of the driver's internal heatsink.
 If it exceeds 75°C the driver current will be reduced.
 If it exceeds 85°C the driver will be muted.

-The current being drawn from the transformer.
+Input Current: The current being drawn from the transformer.
 If this exceeds the maximum limit for longer than a defined time then the driver current will be reduced.
 The amount of additional attenuation will be shown in the derate section.

-This is the amount of additional attenuation that is added to the current setting when the transformer is overloaded or the heatsink is too hot.

-Loop Parameters:

-(A & B shown for dual output drivers)

-Derate Attenuation:

-Uptime:

-Start Up Tests:

-Error(s):

-The measured value of the resistance and inductance of the loop circuit when the driver was last restarted or switched on.

-This shows the time since the driver was last restarted or switched on.

-This shows if the driver has stopped on a start-up test failure (the test that failed will be displayed in red) or if the start-up tests all passed (start-up tests completed).

-Either No Error if the driver is running correctly or a list of the error messages in red.
+Protection Derating: This is the amount of additional attenuation that is added to the current setting when the transformer is overloaded or the heatsink is too hot.
+Loop Parameters: (A & B shown for dual output drivers) The measured value of the resistance and inductance of the loop circuit when the driver was last restarted or switched on.
+Uptime: This shows the time since the driver was last restarted or switched on.
+Start Up Tests: This shows if the driver has stopped on a start-up test failure (the test that failed will be displayed in red) or if the start-up tests all passed (start-up tests completed).
+Error(s): Either No Errors if the driver is running correctly or a list of the error messages in red.
 See chapter 10 Troubleshooting for a complete description of the error codes, what causes them and how to fix the system to remove them.